 SPACE118 CONTEMPORARIES RESIDENCY PROGRAM:2020

-Space 118 is delighted to announce its Open Call for artists and writers for their 2020 Residency Program, “Space 118 Contemporaries”.
+Space 118 is delighted to announce its Open Call for artists and writers for their 2020 Residency Program, “Space 118 Contemporaries 2020”.

-Space 118 aims to provide emerging independent artists and art writers with a platform to showcase their work and grow within a diverse art community in India.
-We wish to be a part of creating the future of the next best artists and talent pool in the country.
-Space118 will nominate 2 artists and 1 writer for a 2 month residency at Space118.
-The residency will be held in three time- slots of two months each, March-April, June-July, and September-October 2020.
+Space118 will nominate two artists and one writer for an eight week residency at Space118.
+The residency will be held in three slots, of two months each: March-April, June-July, and September-October 2020.
 The writers and artists can choose the slot convenient to them.
 The artist will also receive a stipend and accommodation during their residency.

 The artists will be chosen by a select jury that comprises of Shilpa Gupta, Mortimer Chatterjee and Anurag Khanna.